markasch/DT-tbx-v1/_projects/whales.md

 The first stages of the twin's development are described in detail in Maxence Ferrari's [thesis](https://hal.archives-ouvertes.fr/tel-03078625).

 The twin will provide a complete emission-transmission-reception chain of the sperm whale's sonar system, which is known to be the most powerful in the animal kingdom.
-The inverse problem that we want to study entails charcterization of the biosonar source signal, its generation, its propagation inside the head---the so-callled leaky bent horn model---and then into the surrounding environment, where it is used for communication and for hunting.
+The inverse problem that we want to study entails characterization of the whale's biosonar source signal, its generation, its propagation inside the head---the so-callled leaky bent horn model---and then into the surrounding environment, where it is used for communication and for hunting.

 We are currently implementing a comparison between: